biomedvis/biomedvis.github.io/team.md

 # Team

-This page can be modified in team.md.
+This is the Organization Committee of the BioMedVis Spring School.

-The team memers are added as via separate files under _team folder.
+#The team members are added as via separate files under _team folder.